jovanhuang/E-commerce-Website/README.md

 # E-commerce-Website

 ## Project Description
-This webapp is coded using Flask Python web framework.
+This webapp's code is in Flask Python web framework.
 There is an authentication system for this E-commerce Website.

 In this Flask Web Application, end-users can sign up / login to an account and start selling and buying items that are available on the market.